 I’m conscious about fees; how can I buy gOHM on AVAX?

 Olympus can be purchased on AVAX through traderjoe.xyz.
 Don’t have any AVAX?
-You can onboard directly to the AVAX network through Olympus Pro partner Pangolin and purchase AVAX which you may use to swap into gOHM.
+You can onboard directly to the AVAX network through Olympus Pro partner Pangolin and swap into AVAX which you may use to then swap into gOHM.